Recovery Boundaries: When Habit Guidance Is Not Enough

 2. What you already tried: smaller routines, wake-time anchoring, easier meals, lighter movement, or rest changes.

-3. What made it better or worse: effort, timing, food, sleep, stress, medication changes, travel, illness, or pain.
+3. What made it better or worse: effort, timing, food, sleep, stress, clinician-directed changes, travel, illness, or pain.

 4. What now feels unsafe or unclear: this helps a clinician see why generic habit advice is no longer enough.